developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/backlight/index.md

 ---
-title: Backlight
+title:  Backlight Module
-productversion: '1.4'
-product: Enterprise Browser
-layout: guide.html
 ---
-## Overview
-The Backlight Module is used to control the display backlight and set its intensity.
+**The Backlight Module is used to illuminate / extinguish the display backlight as well as setting the intensity of the backlight.**

 ## Syntax